nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The `redo` command does the opposite — it calls `Model#redoInventoryinator()`, which shifts the `currentStatePointer` once to the right, pointing to the previously undone state, and restores the address book to that state.

-**Note:** If the `currentStatePointer` is at index `addressBookStateList.size() - 1`, pointing to the latest address book state, then there are no undone AddressBook states to restore.
-The `redo` command uses `Model#canRedoAddressBook()` to check if this is the case.
+**Note:** If the `currentStatePointer` is at index `inventoryinatorStateList.size() - 1`, pointing to the latest address book state, then there are no undone Inventoryinator states to restore.
+The `redo` command uses `Model#canRedoInventoryinator()` to check if this is the case.
 If so, it will return an error to the user rather than attempting to perform the redo.

 Step 5.
 The user then decides to execute the command `list`.
 Commands that do not modify the inventory, such as `list`, will usually not call `Model#commitInventoryinator()`, `Model#undoInventoryinator()` or `Model#redoInventoryinator()`.
 Thus, the `inventoryinatorStateList` remains unchanged.

 ![UndoRedoState4](images/UndoRedoState4.png)

 Step 6.
-The user executes `clear`, which calls `Model#commitAddressBook()`.
-Since the `currentStatePointer` is not pointing at the end of the `addressBookStateList`, all address book states after the `currentStatePointer` will be purged.
+The user executes `clear`, which calls `Model#commitInventoryinator()`.
+Since the `currentStatePointer` is not pointing at the end of the `inventoryinatorStateList`, all address book states after the `currentStatePointer` will be purged.
 Reason: It no longer makes sense to redo the `add n/David …​` command.
 This is the behavior that most modern desktop applications follow.

 ![UndoRedoState5](images/UndoRedoState5.png)